 Seattle Seahawks’ rookie quarterback Russell Wilson did everything he was supposed to do in his first preseason start on Friday night against the Kansas City Chiefs.
 Wilson led three drives of which the end results were touchdowns (better results than Matt Flynn has had in two starts combined) and he showed true leadership and command of the offense.

-Furthermore, as The Seattle Times recently pointed out, Wilson looked just as good against the Chiefs defensive starters as he had the previous two weeks.
+Seattle Times recently pointed out, Wilson looked just as good against the Chiefs defensive starters as he had the previous two weeks.
 It’s something that doesn’t surprise head coach Pete Carroll.

 “He didn’t do anything he hadn’t been doing,” Carroll said.
 “He just continues to show poise and the composure of a guy well beyond three games old.”